sudo-michel/sudo-michel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on a lot of thing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SQL databas

-- 💬 Ask me about
-- 📫 How to reach me:
+- 📫 How to reach me: disord or mail
-- ⚡ Fun fact: ...

 -->